What is a Site-to-Site VPN?

 Understanding VPN and Its Types

-There are a few different types of VPNs, and each comes with its own benefits.
+There are a few different types of SSL VPNs, and each comes with its own benefits.
 Depending on the needs of your organization, one type may better fit your objectives than others.

 Remote Access VPNs